telecta/playbook/README.md

 ### Internal Communication

-We use Slack for internal chatter, including marketing discussion, and general chat between developer.
+We use Slack for internal chatter, including marketing discussion, and general chat between developers.

 For all internal communication that requires a task to be completed use Trello.

 As for the tools we use for each project—that really depends on the project.
-We’ll often use Trello to run projects, but if the client has a defined workflow and we need to integrate into it, we’ll switch from anything from GitHub issues, to apps such as JIRA.
+We’ll often use Pivotal Tracker to run projects, but if the client has a defined workflow and we need to integrate into it, we’ll switch from anything from GitHub issues, to apps such as JIRA.

 Internal calls usually happen over Skype—we feel the audio quality is better than Google Hangouts.
-They are always video calls.
+There are always video calls.

+Since some of our developers are located in the same cities we meet up for social food and drinks.
+This usually happens on the last Thursday of every month.
+Before each meetup we all join in on a Hangout talk about how the month went and potential topics for the evening.

 ### Pairing